ppy/osu-wiki/wiki/Tournaments/JOKE/2/en.md

 1. Jaye's One Key Event (JOKE) is a 1v1 tournament; you're on your own out there!
 2. Beatmap scoring is based on ScoreV2.
 3. The maps for each round will be announced during a live showcase once all matches for a round have concluded (otherwise, it will be announced in the Discord server).
 Only the announced maps will be used during the respective matches.
-4. The tournament is Free Mod: players are free to use either Hidden, Fade In, Flashlight, Mirror (lol), any of the key-count mods, or No Mod.
+4. The tournament is Free Mod: players are free to use either Hidden, Fade In, Flashlight, Mirror, any of the xK mods, or No Mod.
 5. Failed scores do not count towards the end result; in the event that both players fail, the higher scoring player will claim one point.
 6. If the map ends in a draw: The first draw - the map will be replayed.
 The second draw - the map will be nullified, no point(s) will be awarded, and the player who did not pick the nullified map must pick the next map.
 7. If a player disconnects, they are treated as if they failed.
 Map aborting for a "false start" is up to the referee's discretion (and will likely take place if a disconnect occurs within the first 30 seconds of a map).